 In today’s business world, the best jobs go to those who have in-demand skills.
-Developing solid coding chops can vault your career to the next level, and coding bootcamps are an increasingly popular method of getting the programming skills you need in a short time.
-When you take a course like the Case Western University Coding Boot Camp, you can start your new career in a matter of months.
+Developing solid coding chops can vault your career to the next level, and university coding bootcamps are an increasingly popular method of getting the programming skills you need in a short time.
+When you take a course like the Case Western Reserve Coding Boot Camp, you can start your new career in a matter of months.

 We’ve developed this guide to give you the information you need to select the perfect bootcamp.
 In this article, you’ll get all of the vital stats on the CWRU bootcamp and will the straight facts about the program.
 We look at the locations at which you can attend classes and the instructors with whom you’ll work.
 You’ll also find out what you can expect to pay for the course, and we dive into the financial options you have to cover costs.
 We also take a gander at the curriculum and discover what former students have to say about the program.
 Let’s do this thing!